 The Bodhisatta was once a corn merchant.
 A snake-charmer used a trained monkey in his show and when he went to attend a festival, he left his monkey in the Bodhisatta’s care.
-The snake-charmer returned a week later and got his monkey, beating it with a bamboo stick right in the Bodhisatta’s shop.
+The snake-charmer returned a week later and got his monkey, beating him with a bamboo stick right in the Bodhisatta’s shop.

 Later, when the snake-charmer fell asleep, the monkey untied himself and climbed a mango tree.
 After eating a mango, the monkey dropped the mango seed on the snake-charmer’s head.
 The snake-charmer decided to recapture his monkey through sweet talk and told him that from now on he would treat him as though he were his own son.
 The monkey replied that because of getting beaten, he preferred to live in the forest and took off through the tree tops.
 The snake-charmer went home greatly upset.